A Life of Service (Philippians 2:19-30)

 What do you want to do with your one and only life?

-It’s easy to develop the illusion that we have unlimited time, and that a wasted day, even a wasted year, is no big deal, because more time is coming.
+We often feel like we have unlimited time, making it easy to dismiss wasted days or even years since we believe more time will come.
 My friend’s question reminded me again that God has only given me a short time.
 How we choose to invest our one and only life is a decision that really does matter.

 Here’s the difference: with God, less is more.
 God does have a purpose for your life, but God’s view of the investment we can make with our lives is less – and yet more – than we could imagine.
 God wants less of us – he calls us to die to ourselves, to let Christ increase while we decrease.
 Ironically, as we become less concerned with ourselves, he gives us more – more influence, more life.
 When we lose our lives, we find them.
 Today we’re going to look at a passage that reminds us of how God wants to use our lives.